Case study: PeerFest

 What tips do you have for other Mind staff?

-One thing that stands out could be being prepared to take risks and for things to not work out – as you can learn from this - understanding that that is an outcome in itself.
+Be prepared to take risks and for things to not work out, as you can learn from this.
+Understand that that is an outcome in itself.

-Having freedom and an approach that allows for people to have a go, and have a say – being experimental and open to ideas and trying things out….
-Peerfest and the planning process is entirely different each year.
-We never quite know how things are going to turn out but that's quite exciting!
+PeerFest and the planning process is entirely different each year.
+We never quite know how things are going to turn out, but that's quite exciting!

-Peerfest kind of finds its strengths from the energy and enthusiasm of people, that can feel chaotic but we trust in the process and harness the chaos.
+PeerFest finds its strengths from the energy and enthusiasm of people.
+That can feel chaotic, but we trust in the process and harness the chaos.